-Welcome to the Floating Zendo, a Sangha practicing Soto Zen in the Bay Area since 1999 under the guidance of our teacher, Angie Boissevain, Sensei.
-We offer weekly meditation on Tuesday nights 6:30-8:00 pm at the San Jose Friend’s Meeting House on 1041 Morse St., with longer meditations on occasional Saturdays and an annual week long sesshin.
+Welcome to Floating Zendo, a Sangha practicing Soto Zen in the Bay Area since 1999 under the guidance of our teacher, Angie Boissevain, Sensei.
+We offer weekly meditation on Tuesday nights 6:30-8:00 pm at the San Jose Friend’s Meeting House on 1041 Morse St., with longer meditations once a month on Saturdays and an annual week long sesshin.
 Bring your own cushion, or use the pillows and chairs available.
 Beginners are welcome and individual instruction is provided upon request.

 “Zazen practice brings us back to our only-ness, our aloneness, our oneness.
 It helps us face the lies and the sometimes difficult truth of how our life is going.
 Even when we discover mistakes and lies we’ve been hiding from our self, in the end there’s a tremendous freshness and a great relief to be honest. ….Our only activity is to return to the present, to be this right now place. “ Angie Boissevain, Seeds of Virtue, Seeds of Change… pp. 106-108